aerohit/aerohit.github.io/_posts/2015-02-28-vim-note-taking-setup.markdown

 I have also created a mapping for quickly accessing the notes.

-To keep them in sync is easy on my machine, I only need to install their app.
+To keep the notes in sync is easy on my machine, I only need to do a normal installation of Dropbox.
 For the remote node, I did a [headless install](https://www.dropbox.com/install?os=lnx).
 To make make sure that the Dropbox daemon starts on boot, I created a cron job: